Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Runs the Constitutional Classifiers++ gate (FastGate → ExchangeClassifier, detailed in Methodology Deep Dive) standalone over top_n harmful/harmless OOD prompts, printing the gate score, whether it escalated, and the final verdict for each:

-The core evaluation stage, run over the full held-out test sets (100 harmful + 100 harmless OOD prompts, not just top_n).
+The core evaluation stage, run over the full held-out test sets by default (100 harmful + 100 harmless OOD prompts); --top_n N — which workflow.sh forwards from its own second argument — caps each category for a smoke test.
 Two sequential phases per category:

 1. Generation — for every prompt, generate + judge under both the original (ablation disabled) and ablated (ablation enabled) conditions, using one loaded Abliterator instance.